Kern000/projectTwoFrontEnd-ReactNative/README.md

 Install Expo Go on Android phone from the app store.
 Then enter the following url in the app or scan the below QR code.
+Or if you would like to just take a look at the design and functionality, scroll down to the "Design" Section below.

 exp://u.expo.dev/update/07839213-5fd3-4440-998d-498c7cee413f